-1 Each TAH is comprised of a basic needs level (BNL) or adjusted BNL - as well as a surplus in those instances where the (adjusted) BNL is less than the TAH (see Sections 5.6.16 to 5.6.40 of the Agreement).
+&lt;sup>1 Each TAH is comprised of a basic needs level (BNL) or adjusted BNL - as well as a surplus in those instances where the (adjusted) BNL is less than the TAH (see Sections 5.6.16 to 5.6.40 of the Agreement).
 The surplus consists of the difference between the TAH and the (adjusted) BNL.
 The (adjusted) BNL is not subject to any form of licence or permit (Section 5.7.26 of the Agreement) and is allocated and enforced by the relevant Regional Wildlife Organization in the case of a regional (adjusted) BNL, or by the relevant Hunters and Trappers Organization in the case of a community (adjusted) BNL.
 For further information, see subsection 5.2 of the Allocation Policy.

-Following consultations with the NWMB and others, the Minister of Fisheries and Oceans determines the territory's regional allocations of offshore fisheries resources.
-The NWMB then recommends individual commercial allocations to Nunavut's fishers.
-This arrangement is in keeping with the Department of Fisheries and Oceans (DFO) Policy Framework for the Management of Fisheries on Canada's Atlantic Coast - that decisions which relate to the management of specific fisheries will normally be made as close to those fisheries as possible.
+Management of Fisheries on Canada's Atlantic Coast - that decisions which relate to the management of specific fisheries will normally be made as close to those fisheries as possible.